PeterDrake/sky/pipeline_and_directories.md

 ## Train the Model

-1. Build the network or load a pretrained one.
+1. Set the experiment number.
-1. Train the network.
+1. Build the network.
+1. Train the network and save it in a directory for the current experiment (also updating the experiment log).

 ## Apply the Network